keith-kurak/pico-8-codemash-2023/exercises/03-adding-gravity.md

 At this point, the player should be able to move left/ right, but will fall through the floor.

 ### 4. Add a map tile collision function
-Create a second code tab, and add this:
+Create a second code tab (tab 1), and add this:
 ```lua
 -- collision function
 function hit(x,y,w,h,flag)